-Celebrating Christmas in Cyprus is a little different than anywhere else in the world.
 This holiday celebration is a full mix of culture, religious beliefs, and superstitions.
 There are many contrasts in Cyprus during the Christmas season, and it is easy to say that this holiday season is not celebrated like this anywhere else in the world.

 Christmas Day is celebrated as a family gathering.
 Santa Claus does not exist in Cyprus, and there are few presents exchanged this day.
 Most families start the day by attending church and then spend the afternoon and evening feasting with their family and friends.

-January 1st marks not only the New Year; it is also the Feast of St. Basil.
+Each 1 January marks not only the New Year; it is also the Feast of St. Basil.
 St. Basil is the patron saint of Cyprus and is the “bringer of gifts.”
 Much like Santa Claus, presents are brought on New Year’s Eve night and everyone exchanges gifts on New Year’s morning.

-On January 5th, a very traditional event takes place.
+On 5 January, a very traditional event takes place.
 A golden cross is thrown into the sea.
 Young men then swim out and try to find the cross.
 The person who finds the cross and returns it to the priest is said to have good fortune for the next year.
 This tradition takes place in both Cyprus and Greece each year.